cyberonion256/google-telegram_transferbot/README.md

 ## Import and fill individual details to Google Apps Script code

 The bot runs on a Google Web App, using Google Apps script - a JavaScript based programming.
-To get the bot running, you can import all .gs files into one script but I recommand you to keep it separated.
+To get the bot running, you can download the .js (JavaScript) files, rename them to .gs (Google Apps Script) and import them to your Google Script Apps project.

 To connect the script to your bot and Google spreadsheet, you have to subsitute the following variable:
 - **Telegram bot token**: you will receive the token from the Telegram botfather (looks like this: 1175871460:AAGDapaqpOGdYgsMqDL0lP213IKlMiqXGog)
 - **Google webAppUrl**: you will receive the webAppUrl when you publish your script for the first time as WebApp (looks like this: https://script.google.com/macros/s/AKfydbw7KIMKGdLNpmPtdXJoQF7Row61ItJq8Dztvjh9CNNXZ1EmJio/exec)
 - **Google Spreadsheet id**: you fill find the ss_id in the URL of your spreadsheet (looks like this: "1Bsn7gZX5jZ_lTVucM5ebaDzmxtok3UtMNVUb8021h3e")
 - **Telegram admin id**: if you want to receive status updates for your bot, please fill in your Telegram id (or the one of the admin).
 You'll find the id if you send your bot a message and look it up in the as sender_id... ;-) (looks like this: 325208322)
+- Telegram commands: Telegram commands start with a forward slash ('/') and are fully customizable.
+In the inital setting, we have specified the following 10 commands that the bot reacts to: /start_input, /url_add, /key_add, /place_add, /person_ad, /comment_add, /help, /cancel, /end_input, /start.

 The script uses the following functions:
 - getMe(): checking bot status